 Anita HARRIS is a Research Professor in the Alfred Deakin Institute for Citizenship and Globalisation at Deakin University, Melbourne.
 Anita is a leading expert in critical youth studies, with a particular interest in youth identities and youth cultures; youth, mobility and multiculturalism; young people’s civic lives and citizenship practices; and girlhood studies.
 She has most recently published on young people and everyday multiculturalism, young people’s urban multicultures, and citizenship among young Muslim Australians.

-Loretta BALDASSAR is Professor of Anthropology and Sociology at the University of Western Australia and an Adjunct Principal Research Fellow at Monash University.
+Loretta BALDASSAR is a Vice Chancellor Professorial Research Fellow in the School of Arts and Humanities at ECU.
+She is Professor of Anthropology and Sociology.
+She is also an Adjunct Principal Research Fellow at Monash University.
+Previously she was Professor of Anthropology and Sociology at the University of Western Australia.
 Loretta is a leading global expert on transnational migrants, families and caregiving, and migration and ICTs.
 Her scholarship has focused on young migrants through studies of second generations as well as study abroad and intercultural learning.
 A leading scholar of the Italian diaspora in Australia, she has most recently published an edited collection on Chinese migration to Europe.

 Dr Simon CHAMBERS' research background is in cultural sociology and the application of methodologies which bring together quantitative and qualitative analysis in a complementary manner.
 A consultant at APRA AMCOS and the Australian Music Centre, he has also worked on a range of ARC projects spanning the dynamics of Australian cultural fields, the value of music exports and the development of personalised recommendation algorithms.
 His recently submitted PhD examined the notion of distance in the similarity and familiarity of music.

 Xinyu (Andy) ZHAO

-Dr Xinyu (Andy) ZHAO is Research Fellow in the Alfred Deakin Institute for Citizenship and Globalisation at Deakin University.
+Dr Xinyu (Andy) ZHAO is Associate Research Fellow in the Alfred Deakin Institute for Citizenship and Globalisation at Deakin University.
 He completed his PhD at Deakin University in 2020 and is particularly interested in the intersections of transnational mobility, digital technologies and young people.
 His PhD thesis was an ethnographic study of how Chinese international students in Australia make sense and use of social media in and across the spheres of everyday life.